brycecherry75/PinsToBus/README.md

 1.0.0	First release

+1.1.0 Added write for pins to act as open collectors

 USAGE:

 read(Byte/Word/Dword)(*pins, pins_required, DirectionChangeRequired, progmem_required) - returns a byte/word/dword read from pins defined by *pins

 write(Byte/Word/Dword)(*pins, pins_required, DirectionChangeRequired, progmem_required, data) - writes a byte/word/dword to pins defined by *pins - bits are written in sequence from Bit 0

+write(Byte/Word/Dword)_OC(*pins, pins_required, DirectionChangeRequired, progmem_required, data) - writes a byte/word/dword to pins defined by *pins as open collectors - bits are written in sequence from Bit 0

 progmem_required (for const arrays using the PROGMEM keyword - ignored if the compiler does not use the PROGMEM keyword) and DirectionChangeRequired (for changing bus direction based on the operation) are bool values and *pins is a uint8_t array with Bit 0 corresponding to Element 0 of the array which is interpreted from left to right starting at Element 0.